Ananthsunrise/Deploy-High-Available-Architecture-in-AWS/README.md

 Access appication in custom domain name

 If you want access your application in custom domain name, you can register domain in route53.

+**To deploy 2 tier architecture as high available architecture.**
+If any disaster happens in webserver or database server in 2 tier application then whole application losses. so we need to make sure it is a high availaable architecture.

+Step 11 :
+To make webserver(ec2 instance) high available

+To make our ec2 instance highely available, auto scaling comes into picture. for that, we need to create ami for ec2, launch template of ec2, auto scaling groups.
+Then we need to create load balancer to perform auto scaling.

+To create another public subnet,
+Go to aws vpc -> click subnet-> create public subnet(10.0.3.0/24, ap-south-1b) Go to public route table -> click edit subnet association -> add above public subnet also

+To take ami backup of ec2 instance(no need to create another ec2 instance by same coonfiguration) go to aws ec2->click your ec2 instance->click actions->click create image

+To create launch template for ec2 insatnce(to automate ec2 insatnce creation wile auto scaling) go to aws ec2->click create launch template->select above ami->t2.micro as instance type->select key pair->user data (#!/bin/bash yum update -y  sudo service httpd restart)

+To create autoscaling group for launch instances while auto scaling, Go to aws ec2->click create autoscaling groups -> select launch template->select both public subnetes->select no load balancer(because we create seperately and configure)->select desired capacity 2,min capacity 1, max capacity 3->selct no scaling policies

+**Note:**
+1.we can also enable SNS notification while creating autoscaling group.
+If we enabled means it will notify us when instance failed to launch, failed to terminate, successfully launched, successfully terminated.
+For now we disable this option
+2.There is no public ip address allocate for instance which are created due to autoscaling. so please go to both public subnet settings and enable auto assign public adress option.

+To create application load balancer to control traffic, we need target group.
+Go to aws ec2-> click cretae target group->select target type as insatnce ->http port 80->select vpc->type /index.php inside health check box->click advanced health check settings(you can decide how many times you want to check ec2 healthy,unhealthy,interval of checking)

+Go to aws ec2->click create application load balancer->select internet facing as scheme->select vpc->select both public subnets->create security group with http 0.0.0.0/0

+Step 12:
+To make Database server highely available

+for that you need to convert database to multi az and create read replica for database. go to aws rds->select databae->click actions->select convert to multi az->apply immediately

+to create read replica, we need to enable automated backup in database.
+Go to aws rds->select database->enable automated backup Go to aws rds->select database->click actions->click create read replica

+Step 13:
+To access our custom domain, update load balancer dns name in route53

+Go to route53->select your custom domain->edit record A->Give record type as AAAA- Routes the traffic to IPV6->enable alias->Route traffic to application classic load balancer->select region->save